anergictcell/hpo3/README.md

 `HPO3` aims to use the exact same API and methods as PyHPO to allow a very simple replacement for all analysis and statistics methods.
 However, it does not allow customization and modification of the ontology or individual terms, genes etc.

 ## Current status
-The library is being actively developed right now and many things might change.
-Most functionality is present and working, though not extensively tested.
+Most functionality of PyHPO is present and working, though not extensively tested.
 If you require correct data and stability, keep using PyHPO.
 If you need performance and speed for rapid experiments, give `HPO3` a try.

 Similarity calculations are implemented and working both for single terms and for HPOSets.
-Hyergeometric enrichment is implemted, but with some differences compared to PyHPO.
+Hyergeometric enrichment is implemted, but with some small differences compared to PyHPO.

-I'm also planning to add some batchwise processing methods that can take full use of parallel processing in Rust, further improving the speed.
+There are some helper functions for parallel batchwise processing, which are amazing if you plan on analyzing large datasets.

 ## Installation
 HPO3 is provided as binary wheels for most platforms on PyPI, so in most cases you can just run